dasch-swiss/dsp-api/docs/03-apis/api-admin/permissions.md

 }
 ```

-Similar to the previous case a custom IRI can be assigned to a permission through
+Similar to the previous case a custom IRI can be assigned to a permission specified by the `id` in the request body.
-the `@id` attribute.
-The example below shows the request body to create a new default
-object access permission with a custom IRI defined for a resource class
+The example below shows the request body to create a new default object access permission with a custom IRI defined for
-of a specific project:
+a resource class of a specific project:

 ```json
 {